 After the Fireworks ...

-... are over in 2014, around 10:00pm, look west.
-Are you able to see blue-white Regulus, the heart star of Leo the Lion, low on the western horizon?
-How about the waxing Gibbous Moon, reddish Mars, bluish Spica and yellowish Saturn above the cosmic Lion?
-Now is a good time to view these colorful celestial bodies with binoculars and to Navigate with the Big Dipper.
+... are over, around 10:00pm, look west.
+Are you able to see blue-white Regulus, the heart star of Leo the Lion?
+How about bluish Spica above the cosmic Lion?
+Review map above.
+Turn south to see reddish Antares, the cosmic Scorpion's heart star.
+Helpful Map Now is a good time to view all these colorful celestial bodies with binoculars and to Navigate with the Big Dipper.
 Notice the seasonal position of the Big Dipper's bowl.

 Look Up!
 The celestial gems and jewels of the midnight sky are beckoning you to call out their names.